vzvca/rtp-raw-video-player/README.md

 ### Compiling

-`make` will build the player and `make sdl2-display` will build the SDL2 video renderer.
+`make` will build the player and `make sdl-win` will build the SDL2 video renderer.

 ## Using the program

 ### Streaming

-Starts the gstreamer pipeline
+Starts the gstreamer pipeline in a terminal

 ~~~~
 ./stream-raw.sh